justineuro/h5p-mcq-maker/README.md

 * Clone this repository: `git clone https://github.com/justineuro/h5p-mcq-maker.git`.
 * Prepare a plain text file, say `myMCQuestions.txt` (it may be some other filename), containing your MC questions and answers written in [H5P Question Set template markup](https://h5p.org/question-set), and save it under the `h5p-mcq-maker` directory that you just cloned.
 * Edit the `control.txt` file to set the parameters for your new H5P (includes  `TITLE`, `AUTHOR`, `LICENSE`, `INTRODUCTION`, `PASS_PERCENTAGE`, `DISABLE_BACKWARDS_NAVIGATION`, `RANDOM_QUESTIONS`, and `POOL_SIZE`; see `mcq2h5p.sh` for a description of these parameters).
-* At a linux command line within your `h5p-mcq-maker` directory issue the command:
+* At a linux command line within your `h5p-mcq-maker` directory, issue the command:
 ```sh
 ./mcq2h5p.sh myMCQuestions.txt
 ```